sprecher-blog/cms/README.md

 of the article by a `---` or a `___` (take your pick).

 The rest of the body is just markdown.
 Sprecher will compile it into html on the fly automatically.

+Put it in `/articles` with the extension of `.md` and you'll be able to access it from the homescreen or from `/articles/{NAME}` (you don't need to provide the .md extension in the url).